sohambapat8/Water-monitoring/README.md

-# Water-monitoring
+# Water Monitoring
-A water monitoring system written in Arduino C
+A water monitoring system written in Arduino C, on behalf of Atlantic Pacific.